captainzero93/cs2-ak-aim-train/README.md

 ## Citation

-If you use UNet Extractor and Remover in your research or projects, please cite it as follows:
+If you use CS2 AK Spray Trainer in your research or projects, please cite it as follows:

 ```
 [Joe Faulkner] (captainzero93).
 (2024).
 CS2 AK Spray Trainer.
 GitHub. https://github.com/captainzero93/cs2-ak-aim-train